 To join a review, select the 'Start > Collaborate > Reviews > Manage Reviews' option, right-click on the required review from the Reviews view and select the 'Join Review' context menu option.

 Alternatively, to join a review you could:

 - Right-click on the appropriate Review element in a diagram, the Browser window or the results of a model search, and select the 'Join Review' context menu option

-When a user has joined a review, that is their Active review until they leave the review again.
-The Review element links to the review topics and posts of each joined user until they either log out of the model or select the 'Leave Review' context menu option.
+When you have joined a review, that is your Active review until you leave the review again.
+The Review element links to the review topics and posts of each joined user until they select the 'Leave Review' context menu option.

-When you log back into the model, and/or want to continue adding to the review, you can join it again using the 'Join Review' menu option.
+When you want to continue adding to a review you have left, you can join it again using the 'Join Review' menu option.